Model Swap

 -match_base keeps the original photo’s head angle, gaze, and expression while applying the reference identity.

--match_reference favors the reference face’s pose and expression for maximum resemblance.
+-match_reference favors the reference face’s pose and expression for maximum

 Default: match_reference